Prajwal5180/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-11-v2.md

       ![](./media/az25.png)

-1. To run the fwupdatedevice app, enter the following command:
+1. To run the FWUpdateDevice app, enter the following command:

       ``` bash
       dotnet run "<your device connection string>"